exakat/exakat/docs/Rules.rst

 ######################

 Avoid else clause when the then clause returns, but not the else.
+And vice-versa.

-The else may simply be set in the main sequence of the function.
+This way, the else block disappears, and is now the main sequence of the function.

-This is also true if else has a return, and then not : simply reverse the condition.
+This is also true if else has a return, and then not.
+When doing so, don't forget to reverse the condition.

 .. code-block:: php